xdFai/ASCNet/README.md

-# ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping
-The full code will be made public after the manuscript is accepted.
+# This is the code of "ASCNet: Asymmetric Sampling Correction Network for Infrared Image Destriping", the full code will be made public after the manuscript is accepted.

 # Chanlleges and inspiration
 ![Image text](https://github.com/xdFai/ASCNet/blob/main/Fig/Fig1.png)